 Camellias require acidic soil that drains well.
 Test the soil first to be sure the pH is between 6 and 6.5 before you begin installing the plant.

 While you are digging, work in several inches of organic material to ensure nutrients and adequate drainage.
-Plant your shrub in a shady area with dappled sunshine, not in direct sun.
-These preliminary steps make caring for camellias easier.
+Plant your shrub in a shady area with dappled sunshine,

 When you are planting your camellia, install it slightly higher than the surrounding soil.
 This allows excess water to drain away from the center of the plant.
 Don’t plant this shrub where it will have competition for nutrients.
 For example, don’t plant it beneath a tree with shallow roots, like a birch.